OUR STORY:

 OUR SUPPORTERS:

 To discuss all your sponsor or advertise options, please contact board president Mark Hellenack at MNlaxhalloffame@gmail.com / 952-457-4515.
 Help Us Grow your business and the sport of lacrosse!
-You can be an ad sponsor for as little as $60 – $100
+You can be an ad sponsor on this website anad in our award ceremony program for as little as $60 – $100